htransteven/keycrusher/README.md

 # Key Crusher

+__Note:__ Firebase credentials have been revoked from GCP so there should be no concerns with this repo being public.

 🔥 Challenge yourself and become the next best keyboard warrior!

 Live at [keycrusher.com](https://keycrusher.com)! 🚀 (Domain expired as of March 10, 2023)